College of Creative Studies: Philosophy

 The philosophy of the College of Creative Studies is that certain undergraduate students are capable of rigorously exploring and adding to their chosen field of knowledge.
-Students skip introductory courses as appropriate and are encouraged to accomplish original work throughout their time at the College: Literature students compile a portfolio of writing, art students put on a minimum of two shows displaying their work, music students perform their own compositions, and science students enter labs by their sophomore years to conduct research and write scholarly papers for publication.
+Students skip introductory courses as appropriate and are encouraged to accomplish original work throughout their time at the College: Writing & Literature students compile a portfolio of writing, art students put on a minimum of two shows displaying their work, music students perform their own compositions, and science students enter labs early in their undergraduate career to conduct research and write scholarly papers for publication.

 The College considers students to be the most important people involved, not the faculty or administration.
 It has a low student-teacher ratio, and each student is paired with a faculty adviser with whom they meet at least once a quarter.

 Privileges and grading system

 CCS students have few general education requirements and may take almost any course in the entire university, including graduate classes, provided they have permission from the instructor.
 They can drop classes up to the last day of instruction in the quarter, a privilege intended to encourage students to attempt taking many units and advanced classes without being penalized, in the event that they are unable to fulfill these commitments.

 In CCS classes, students do not receive letter grades.
 Instead, the College uses a sliding unit scale where if a student completes all the work for a class at a satisfactory level, the student receives a full 4 units for most classes.
 If the student completes less work, he/she would receive fewer units, and if the student goes beyond expectations, a professor may give student more units.
 This system aims to promote a non-competitive atmosphere that focuses more on the student learning the material rather than learning how to take a test.

 CCS students are afforded many privileges to help in the pursuit of their education.